Having the Right AC Refrigerant Matters

 - Widely used in many air conditioning and refrigeration systems globally

-- It is a hydro-fluorocarbon (HFC) that does not contribute to ozone depletion; also the first non-ozone-depleting fluorocarbon refrigerant to be commercialized
+- It is a hydro-fluorocarbon (HFC) that does not directly contribute to ozone depletion with a GWP of 1430

 - It is a single-component refrigerant with no glide, featured in many large commercial screw chillers

-Emerson Climate Technologies and other industry partners have identified R-410A as an excellent long-term solution for residential and light commercial air-conditioning, due to its combination of high-efficiency performance and direct GWP value, which is close to that of R-22.
 System manufacturers have had great success with R-410A because of its energy efficient properties and ease of use in their systems.
-In addition, components are now widely available for designing efficient R-410A systems.
+In addition, components are widely available for designing efficient R-410A systems.

-Newer air conditioning models are designed to be used with R-410A for reliable and more efficient operation.
+Many air conditioning models are designed to be used with R-410A for a reliable and more efficient operation.
 Because R-410A can absorb and release more heat than R-22, an air conditioning compressor can run at a cooler temperature, reducing the risk of compressor burnout due to overheating.

-R-410A also functions at a higher pressure than R-22, so new compressors are built to withstand greater stresses, reducing the chance for cracking.
-If someone were to put R-410A refrigerant into a system designed for R-22, the pressure would be too much and the unit would break.
+R-410A also functions at a higher pressure than R-22, so new compressors are built to withstand greater stresses.
+If someone were to put R-410A refrigerant into a system designed for R-22, the pressure could potentially be too high, causing the unit to potentially fail.

 In addition, temperature glide is a property of some HFC refrigerant blends or mixtures and is generally undesirable.
 Because the composition alters during a phase change, there is a slight change in evaporating and condensing temperature at constant pressure.
 Commercial air conditioning systems that use higher glide refrigerants are usually designed to work around the problems associated with glide, with little or no effect on system performance.